-- 27,759 shares of common stock issuable upon the exercise of a common stock warrant outstanding as of June 30, 2020, with an exercise price of \$3.88 per share; and - 2,708,587 shares of common stock reserved for future issuance under our stock-based compensation plans, consisting of (i) 648,587 shares of common stock reserved for future issuance under our 2015 Stock Incentive Plan as of June 30, 2020, (ii) 1,850,000 shares of common stock reserved for future issuance under our 2020 Equity Incentive Plan, which became effective on the date immediately prior to the date of this prospectus, which number will be reduced as a result of the grant of 166,624 shares of common stock issuable upon the exercise of stock options (with an exercise price equal to the initial public offering price) and restricted stock units covering 80,000 shares of common stock, each granted on the date of this prospectus, and (iii) 210,000 shares of common stock reserved for future issuance under our 2020 Employee Stock Purchase Plan, which became effective on the date of this prospectus.
-On the date immediately prior to the date of this prospectus, the remaining shares available for issuance under our 2015 Stock Incentive Plan were added to the shares reserved under our 2020 Equity Incentive Plan and we ceased granting awards under our 2015 Stock Incentive Plan.
+- 27,759 shares of common stock issuable upon the exercise of a common stock warrant outstanding as of June 30, 2020, with an exercise price of \$3.88 per share; and - 2,708,587 shares of common stock reserved for future issuance under our 2015 Stock Incentive Plan as of June 30, 2020, (ii) 1,850,000 shares of common stock reserved for future issuance under our 2015 Stock Incentive Plan as of June 30, 2020, (ii) 1,850,000 shares of common stock reserved for future issuance under our 2020 Equity Incentive Plan, which will become effective on the date immediately prior to the date of this prospectus, which number will be reduced as a result of the grant of 166,624 shares of common stock issuable upon the exercise of stock options (with an exercise price equal to the initial public offering price) and restricted stock units covering 80,000 shares of common stock, each to be granted on the date of this prospectus, and (iii) 210,000 shares of common stock reserved for future issuance under our 2020 Employee Stock Purchase Plan, which will become effective on the date of this prospectus.
+Upon completion of this offering, any remaining shares available for issuance under our 2015 Stock Incentive Plan will be added to the shares reserved under our 2020 Equity Incentive Plan and we will cease granting awards under our 2015 Stock Incentive Plan.
 Our 2020 Equity Incentive Plan and 2020 Employee Stock Purchase Plan also provide for automatic annual increases in the number of shares reserved under the plans each year, as more fully described in "Executive Compensation-Equity Compensation Plans."